 David suggests that being a historian is something anyone can pursue, particularly while shielding.
 “History, unlike many other intellectual activities, is very democratic,” he says.
 “You don’t need a PhD or university training, and the online resources for doing it are colossal.
 The amount of material online is huge.
 Older people can research where they live and their family history.
 They can do it all without leaving their homes.
 It’s all out there, so you could argue that one way to get through this is to turn everyone into historians.”

-A History of Solitude will be published on 24 April via Polity Press.
+A History of Solitude is out now via Polity Press.